LOW BACK PAIN INJURY FROM ACCIDENT – MN LAWYERS

 Opioids should be ‘last option’ for treatment

 Clinical trials reviewed in the guidelines show that acetaminophen does not reduce pain when compared with a placebo.
 Systemic steroids were also shown to be ineffective in treating acute or subacute low back pain.
 However, the evidence supporting this was deemed “low-quality” by the ACP.
-Our personal injury lawyers have seen many clients effected by over prescription of narcotic pain killers.
+Our personal injury lawyers have seen many clients adversely effected by over-prescription of narcotic pain killers.